keorangi/keorangi/content/privacy.md

 Essentially, we will track your usage on this site.
 We will use that information to undertand you better.
 We will further try to make the site more aligned to more of you.

+You use this site in agreement to the above.